saiful9379/BanglaNER/README.md

 # Bangla_NER

 Bangla Name Entity Recognition (NER) is extracting human names from input Bangla string or text.
-To solve this problem here try 2 pipelines such as [Spacy](https://spacy.io/) pipeline as well as [BERT](https://en.wikipedia.org/wiki/BERT_(language_model)) model and try 5 experimental approaches.
+To solve this problem here select [Spacy](https://spacy.io/) pipeline and try 5 experimental approaches.

 The experiment is done only using one entity name (person) labeled as PER.
 After completing the experiment we got the best performance from the spacy transformer-based model.

-For more detail please check the experimental detail and F1 score in experimental history.
-Where best F1-score is ~.81.05 [check](docs/experiemts.md).
+For more detail please check the [experimental details](docs/experiemts.md) and Best model F1 score is ~.81.05.

 # Installation